Brain Health and Nutrition: The Key to Cognitive Resilience

 Omega-3 fatty acids found in fish have been shown to promote brain plasticity.

-Consuming moderate amounts of can enhance cognition and prevent cognitive ageing.
+Consuming moderate amounts of caffeine can enhance cognition and prevent cognitive ageing.

 B vitamins found in whole grains may contribute to delaying cognitive decline.